 Fireplace inserts come with three main venting options.
 The first is traditional venting, which has changed over time.
-Originally, fireplace inserts did not connect to the chimney in any way so dangerous fumes weren’t forced to go up the chimney.
+Originally, fireplace inserts did not connect to the chimney in any way to dangerous fumes weren’t forced to go up the chimney.
 Later, a short length of stainless steel liner was installed up into the chimney.
 This was called a direct connect, but direct connects have serious problems.
-Creosote, ash, etc. doesn’t have to go up and out of the chimney, but can fall back down and accumulate on the firepan.
+Creosote, ash, etc. doesn’t have to go up and out the chimney but can fall back down and accumulate on top of the insert.
 Remember, creosote is flammable so this is not safe.

 Now we have a much better option.
 When installing a fireplace insert, you should also install a stainless steel chimney liner that connects to your fireplace insert and goes all the way to the top of the chimney.
 At the top will be a chimney cap, and the bottom will be sealed to the insert.

-The below image is a wood burning insert with direct venting.
+The below to the right is a wood burning insert with direct venting.
 You can tell that it uses direct venting since the insert has not been installed into a pre-existing masonry fireplace, which would use traditional venting.

 Fireplace Inserts vs. Stove Inserts